 - Midsummer Dream Salad (a must try of summer farmer’s market produce!)

 - Grilled Balsamic Chicken Salad with Strawberry Cucumber Salad (perfect for the hottest summer days!)

 Simple Strawberry Spinach Salad

 - 1/4 cup red wine vinegar

-- 1/2 teaspoon ground mustard (the powdered spice)
+- 1 teaspoon dijon mustard (the powdered spice)

 - Add spinach to a salad bowl.
 Slice strawberries and add to the salad.